jjcremmers/jjcremmers.github.io/_pages/researchthemes.md

 <div class="caption">
     Caption photos easily.
 On the left, a road goes through a tunnel.
 Middle, leaves artistically fall in a hipster photoshoot.
 Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
 </div>

+We do not focus on a single material or print technique.
+We have developed models for bed based printing of metals, fff printing of polymers, vat based printed electronics and

 ## High performance computing